 The coastal trails along the Atlantic Ocean connect coastal towns and fishing villages and they are fabulous, taking pilgrims across Natural parks and beach boardwalks.

 The central trail offers its own kind of beauty and charm, definitely with a more rural and old world feel.
 If you are more of a mountain and forest kind of pilgrim, this is the one for you.

-You shouldn’t come back from any trip to Portugal without having tried at least one of the many traditional bacalhau salt cod dishes, which is served across the country in many different shapes, sizes and combinations.
-Apparently there is one bacalhau recipe for each day of the year, so you will be spoilt for choice.
+You shouldn’t come back from any trip to Portugal without having tried at least one of the many traditional ‘bacalhau’ salt cod dishes, which is served across the country in many different shapes, sizes and combinations.
+Apparently there is one bacalhau recipe for each day of the year, so you will have plenty of choice.

-Another unmissable Portuguese classic are the scrumptious Pasteis de Nata custard tarts.
+Another unmissable Portuguese classic are the scrumptious Pasteis de Nata and Pasteis de Belem custard tarts.